square/workflow-kotlin/samples/tutorial/Tutorial3.md

 }
 ```

-Update the `render` method to defer to the `TodoEditWorkflow` when editing:
+Update the `render` method to defer to the `TodoEditWorkflow` when editing and handle output from `TodoEditWorkflow`:

 ```kotlin
 object TodoListWorkflow : StatefulWorkflow<ListProps, State, Back, List<Any>>() {